davidegat/infiniloop/README.md

 # INFINI LOOP - Infinite Local AI Music Generation

-INFINI LOOP is an AI-powered music system designed to generate seamless, infinite audio loops in real-time.
+INFINI LOOP is an AI-powered music system designed to generate seamless, infinite audio loops.
 It automatically creates new musical fragments using AI, detects the best loop points, and plays them continuously while preparing the next one — resulting in a smooth, never-ending, always new stream of instrumental music.

 At startup, one of two pre-included .wav files will play, so you can enjoy music immediately while the first AI generation is being prepared.